monideep2255/personal_portfolio/docs/PRD.md

 - Website Analytics: Track visitor metrics and engagement with a dashboard

 ### Notes
-- The website is currently deployed on Replit
+- The website is currently in development
 - Database is provisioned and running
 - All core functionality is working as expected